 In this post, we take a look at differences in the way Left-Hand Tantra and Right-Hand Tantra are interpreted (or classified), but let’s start by the way Left-Hand and Right-Hand ideas are positioned in Western esoteric traditions.

-Nevertheless, there are some other ideas also about this division, where it’s thought that Left and Right have not so much to do with good or evil, but rather with different approaches and different kinds of esoteric works and activities.
+Nevertheless, there are some other ideas also about this division; for instance, it’s thought that Left and Right have not so much to do with good or evil, but rather with different approaches and different kinds of esoteric works and activities.

 In Indian Tantra, Left-Hand Tantra is called Vamachara and Right-Hand Tantra is called Dakshinachara, and this division has indeed some similarities with Left-Hand and Right-Hand esoteric paths in the West.

-By contrast, Dakshinachara (or Right-Hand) applies rather traditional Hindu spiritual practices, such as asceticism, Yoga and meditation, the use of mantras, yantras, tantras and mandalas, and such.
+By contrast, Dakshinachara (or Right Hand) Tantra applies rather traditional Hindu spiritual practices, such as asceticism, Yoga and meditation, the use of mantras, yantras, tantras and mandalas, and such.
 Right-Hand Tantra could be equated with White Tantra.

-Nevertheless, both Left-Hand and Right-Hand Tantra have as their goals to transcend sensuality and sexuality to attain spiritual enlightenment, where Vamachara is usually considered to be the faster route, albeit more difficult and more dangerous (that is, there are more risks to get stuck in the material sensual sphere).
+Nevertheless, both Left-Hand and Right-Hand Tantra have as their goals to transcend sensuality and sexuality to attain Spiritual Enlightenment.
+Vamachara is usually considered to be the faster route, albeit more difficult and more dangerous, that is, there are more risks to get stuck in the material sensual sphere.